magomimmo/modern-cljs/doc/tutorial-13.md

 > incorporating the CLJ/CLJS shared part of the validation: the data
 > validation.
 A validation process could be seen as two parts process:
 > the data validation part and the user interface rendering part.
 By
-> separating che concerns you can even end up with something practical
+> separating the concerns you can even end up with something practical
 > for the clojure-ist community.

 Finally, we have to review the `validate-form` and the `init` function.